Ransh123/Ransh123/README.md

 Open for work in projects involving radiology interfaces and am ready to learn machine learning if needed.
 My current skills include, but are not limited to:

-General physician, with all that apply.
+Resident of Radiology, with all that apply.

 programming skills:

-  Web and others: Javascript and Typescript
+  Web and others: Javascript, Typescript, node, HTML, css, ReactJS, databases(non-sql) and some experementation with google cloud services(through docker and kubernetes)

-  Web: HTML,CSS and ReactJS

   Always passionate to learn something new!